Desperate Housewife

 • Nature & Travel

-Small dogs live twice as long as large ones, a fact well-known to many devoted pet owners.
-Now, a team of researchers from Eötvös Loránd University in Budapest, Hungary, has…
+Small dogs can live twice as long as large ones, a fact many devoted pet owners already know.
+A team of researchers from Eötvös Loránd University in Budapest, Hungary, set…

 • Nature & Travel

-Every cat owner has likely pondered what their beloved pet’s face is really expressing.
-Meanwhile, scientists have put the decoding of feline facial expressions on a scientific footing.
-In a…
+Every cat owner has probably wondered what their pet’s face is trying to say.
+Now researchers have put decoding feline facial expressions on a scientific footing.
+In a study published…

 • Nature & Travel